quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part39_29._Locked_Data.md

 :p What determines how often the local-to-global transfer occurs?
 ??x
-The threshold \( S \) determines how often the local-to-global transfer occurs.
-A smaller \( S \) means more frequent transfers, making the counter behave more like a non-scalable one (i.e., it would be less scalable but more accurate in real-time).
-Conversely, a larger \( S \) means fewer but larger transfers, which makes the counter more scalable but may result in a greater discrepancy between the global count and the actual value.
+The threshold $S $ determines how often the local-to-global transfer occurs.
+A smaller$S $ means more frequent transfers, making the counter behave more like a non-scalable one (i.e., it would be less scalable but more accurate in real-time).
+Conversely, a larger$S$ means fewer but larger transfers, which makes the counter more scalable but may result in a greater discrepancy between the global count and the actual value.

 ```c
 int threshold; // update frequency